PaddlePaddle/FastDeploy/docs/en/build_and_install/huawei_ascend.md

 Note:
 - If you want to use another CANN version in Docker, please update the CANN download path in the Dockerfile file, and update the corresponding driver and firmware.
 The current default in Dockerfile is [CANN 5.1.RC2](https://ascend-repo.obs.cn-east-2.myhuaweicloud.com/CANN/CANN%205.1.RC2/Ascend-cann-toolkit_5.1.RC2_linux-aarch64.run).
-- If users do not want to use docker, you can refer to [Compile Environment Preparation for ARM Linux Environments](https://github.com/PaddlePaddle/Paddle-Lite/blob/develop/docs/source_compile/arm_linux_compile_arm_linux.rst) provided by PaddleLite and configure your own compilation environment, and then download and install the proper CANN packages to complete the configuration.
+- If users do not want to use docker, you can refer to [Compile Environment Preparation for ARM Linux Environments](https://github.com/PaddlePaddle/Paddle-Lite/blob/develop/docs/source_compile/arm_linux_compile_arm_linux.rst) provided by Paddle Lite and configure your own compilation environment, and then download and install the proper CANN packages to complete the configuration.

-## C++ FastDeploy library compilation based on PaddleLite
+## C++ FastDeploy library compilation based on Paddle Lite
 After setting up the compilation environment, the compilation command is as follows.

 ```bash